DM-HPC-LAB/SGN-Rec/README.md

 # SimGNN
-A Tensorflow implementation of Session-based Recommendation with Simplified Graph Neural Networks
+A Tensorflow implementation of SimGNN: Simplified Graph Neural Networks for Session-based Recommendation